sinonjs/sinon/docs/release-source/release/fakes.md

 // 42
 ```

-When you want to restore the replaced properties, simply call the `sinon.restore` method.
+When you want to restore the replaced properties, call the `sinon.restore` method.

 ```js
 // restores all replaced properties set by sinon methods (replace, spy, stub)